JetBrains/intellij-sdk-docs/topics/ui/controls/radio_button.md

 ## When not to use

-### Several options in a group can be selected
+### Several options can be selected
-Use a group of [checkboxes](checkbox.md) instead.
+Use a group of [checkboxes](checkbox.md) when several options can be selected.

-### Binary Yes/No Options
+### Yes or No Options
-For only two opposing yes/no options, use a checkbox instead.
+For only two opposing yes/no options, use a checkbox.

 <table style="none" border="false">
   <tr>